Self-healing material: Microcapsule healing

-Capsule-based systems have in common that healing agents are encapsulated into suitable microstructures that rupture upon crack formation and lead to a follow up process in order to restore the materials' properties.
+Capsule-based systems have in common that healing agents are encapsulated into suitable microstructures that rupture upon crack formation and lead to a follow-up process in order to restore the materials' properties.
 If the walls of the capsule are created too thick, they may not fracture when the crack approaches, but if they are too thin, they may rupture prematurely.

 In order for this process to happen at room temperature, and for the reactants to remain in a monomeric state within the capsule, a catalyst is also imbedded into the thermoset.
 The catalyst lowers the energy barrier of the reaction and allows the monomer to polymerize without the addition of heat.
-The capsules (often made of wax) around the monomer and the catalyst are important to maintain separation until the crack facilitates the reaction.
+The capsules around the monomer are important to maintain separation until the crack facilitates the reaction.

 In the capsule-catalyst system, the encapsulated healing agent is released into the polymer matrix and reacts with the catalyst, already present in the matrix.

 There are many challenges in designing this type of material.
 First, the reactivity of the catalyst must be maintained even after it is enclosed in wax.
 Additionally, the monomer must flow at a sufficient rate (have low enough viscosity) to cover the entire crack before it is polymerized, or full healing capacity will not be reached.
 Finally, the catalyst must quickly dissolve into the monomer in order to react efficiently and prevent the crack from spreading further.